-CONCURRENT OFFERING OF COMMON STOCK
+CONCURRENT OFFERING OF SERIES A PREFERRED STOCK

-Concurrently with this offering, we are offering shares of our common stock pursuant to a separate prospectus supplement.
-Through this offering and our concurrent common stock offering we intend to raise gross proceeds of approximately \$.
-This offering is not contingent upon our common stock offering and our common stock offering is not contingent upon this Series A Preferred Stock offering.
-We cannot assure you that our common stock offering will be completed.
+Concurrently with this offering, we are offering up to shares of our Series A Preferred Stock (and the common stock issuable from time to time upon conversion of the (Series A Preferred Stock) pursuant to a separate prospectus supplement.
+Through this offering and our concurrent Series A Preferred Stock offering we intend to raise gross proceeds of approximately \$.
+This offering is not contingent upon our Series A Preferred Stock offering and our Series A Preferred Stock offering will be completed.